 The NC Innovations Waiver allows individuals with intellectual and developmental disabilities to receive services and supports in their own community.
 This helps people live as independently as possible, rather than in an institution like a developmental center.

-Alliance Health manages the NC Innovations Waiver program in Durham, Wake, Cumberland, and Johnston counties.
+Alliance Health manages the NC Innovations Waiver program in Cumberland, Durham, Johnston, Mecklenburg, Orange and Wake counties.
 There is currently a waitlist for these services called the Registry of Unmet Needs.

 The Registry of Unmet Needs is a first-come, first-served list maintained by Alliance Health to keep track of people waiting for the NC Innovations Waiver in Wake, Durham, Johnston, and Cumberland counties.
 Since services from the NC Innovations Waiver may not be immediately accessible, we do strongly encourage parents of children who have an intellectual and/or developmental disability who may need these services in the future to contact us to add your child to the Registry of Unmet Needs now.
 To learn more about the IDD eligibility review process or the Registry of Unmet Needs, call Alliance’s Access and Information Center at (800) 510-9132.

 If you are the relative or legal guardian of an adult (age 18 and older) who participates in the NC Innovations Waiver, you may qualify to become a Relative/Legal Guardian as Direct Support Employee (RDSE).
 The only service you may provide in this role is Community Living and Support.
 To serve in this manner, you must meet certain standards for employment.
 Read tips for RDSE members.

 Care coordinators are assigned to help members and their families.
 If you do not know how to contact your assigned care coordinator, call our access line for help at 1-800-510-9132.